Top 5 reasons why mobile attribution is a must in your marketing stack

 Doing attribution on your own is not easy — it is best done by a specialist.
 The mobile landscape is complicated and fragmented with users existing in two very different environments — mobile web and in-app — each requiring different methodologies.
 There are also multiple identifiers for measuring and matching clicks to installs.

 Mobile attribution technologies are advanced and complex.
 They include real-time integrations with leading ad networks, universal deep linking, fingerprinting, and secure postbacks for data sync across thousands of integrated providers.
 If this sounds complicated, it is.

 Fighting fraud should also be a serious consideration for any app owner.
 Fraud is a pervasive and dynamic problem for advertisers, ad networks and attribution providers.
 As mobile ad spend grows, so does fraud, as there is enough of a financial incentive for dubious actors.
 Fraudsters constantly develop new types of mobile ad fraud, stealing both organic and non-organic users through techniques such as click flooding, malware-based clicks, install hijacking, and resetting device IDs at scale.
-According to a 2017 AppsFlyer study, just over 10% of installs globally were fraudulent, and app install fraud cost advertisers about $2.3 billion in the first half of 2019 alone.
+According to a 2019 AppsFlyer study, just over 22% of installs globally were fraudulent, and app install fraud cost advertisers about $2.3 billion in the first half of 2019 alone.

 If you ignore fraud or attempt to deal with it on your own, you’re throwing money away (to the wrong places) and potentially missing out on reaching actual users.
 Attribution providers are best equipped to fight fraud.
 They have the resources, tools, expertise and most importantly, massive cross-network scale.